josequaresma/ai-agents/README.md

 ## Project Overview

-This project is my attempt at play a bit with the development and deployment of AI agents.
+This project is my attempt at playing a bit with the development and deployment of AI agents.

 ## How to Run with Podman